 "My personal opinion of Marineland is that it is one of the worst facilities in the world for treatment of its animals," Naomi Rose, a marine mammal specialist for the Animal Welfare Institute, a nonprofit focused on addressing animal abuse, told VICE when asked about the conditions at the park.
 "Just the fact that they have 46 belugas in three enclosures is outrageous.
 Your head explodes when you first hear that, if you have any understanding of these animals in captivity or their needs and welfare."

 While Rose notes that she was not present for the investigation conducted by LCA, and cannot comment directly on the state of the animals featured in their video and report, she did say that she has visited Marineland multiple times and was extremely bothered by the condition of the animals.
-She also adds that the behaviour observed in the LCA video report—particularly regarding the animals rubbing against the concrete floor of their enclosures until they started bleeding—is not normal behaviour for the animals.
+She also adds that the behavior observed in the LCA video report—particularly regarding the animals rubbing against the concrete floor of their enclosures until they started bleeding—is not normal behavior for the animals.

 While protesters against Marineland have been fined in the past, the organization itself has never faced any significant opposition or been challenged with legal action in the past.